textlint/textlint/README.md

 `.textlintrc` is config file that is loaded as JSON, YAML or JS via [MoOx/rc-loader](https://github.com/MoOx/rc-loader "MoOx/rc-loader").

+Running textlint with the following arguments

 ```
 $ textlint --rule no-todo --rule very-nice-rule README.md
 ```

-is equal to create `.textlintrc` file
+is equivalent to running `textlint README.md` in a directory with a `.textlintrc` containing the following json

 ```json
 {